viam-modules/viam-camera-oak/README.md

 git clone https://github.com/viamrobotics/viam-camera-oak.git
 ```

-Then modify your robot's config file as per the above instructions per model, and start the robot.
+Then modify your machine's config file as per the above instructions per model, and start the machine.

 ### Integration Tests

 The repo comes with a suite of integration tests that allows one to test if the module works with an actual OAK device on the machine of interest.
 You will need to compile the binary on the same machine you expect to run it on.

-- Copy the repo to your local robot: `git clone https://github.com/viamrobotics/viam-camera-oak.git`
+- Copy the repo to your local machine: `git clone https://github.com/viamrobotics/viam-camera-oak.git`
 - Run `make integration-tests`